 - how to correctly set up & safely operate an EWP

 - how to identify potential hazards when operating an EWP in a workplace & how the strategy to use to minimize them

 - correct operational techniques

-In line with the new WorkSafe Victoria Conditions of Authorisation and accompanying compliance requirements for RTO’s and individual High Risk Licence Assessors, as from 1st July 2018, RTO’s must provide WorkSafe Victoria with a Notice of Intention to carry out High Risk Licence assessments.
+In line with the new WorkSafe Victoria Conditions of Authorisation and accompanying compliance requirements for RTO’s and individual High Risk Licence Assessors, RTO’s must provide WorkSafe Victoria with a Notice of Intention to carry out High Risk Licence assessments.
 This notice must include: